Order of Visit: High Point #9

 Entrance Fees/Permits: None.

 Parking: There’s parking near the summit, as well as the various trailheads along the Foothills Trail.
-When we visited, the observation deck was still under construction so parking was a bit limited.
+When we visited, the observation deck was still under construction so parking was still a bit limited.

 Accessibility: Good for all ages (if you drive-up); whereas hiking up will require a fair bit of stamina.